Seven Dials Playhouse Announces 2026 Recipients of first steps and Next Step Artist Initiatives

 The Tears of Rod Hudston / El Gran Varón

-Next Step 2026 Recipients
+Next Step

-Clown Baby Clown
+Clown Clown Baby

 Hatie Kopkins

-New Work by Isabella Leung
+New work by Isabella Leung

 About Seven Dials Playhouse